Copper Marans – Blue, Black, Splash

 History – For several years I interbred the first 2 lines, selecting for dark eggs and keeping the blue gene in the line.
 These were significantly better than average Copper Marans from hatcheries, but not as dark as pictures I was seeing.
 One summer a customer offered me some cockerels from Mashburns Marans.
 I used those over my hens and the F1’s laid eggs that were much darker (as seen in the pic below).
 I have continued to breed the improved line, continually selecting for the darkest possible eggs.

-In 2024 I purchased chicks from Mashburns Marans and am maintaining a separate breeding pen of that line.
-Those chicks are available also to local breeders.
+In 2024 I purchased chicks from Mashburns Marans and maintained a separate breeding pen for a year.
 Their egg color is really indistinguishable from my primary line.
 Randy Mashburn is well known as a breeder and shows his stock.
-It is interesting (and genetically useful) to have a second line of Copper Marans, but for non-breeders looking for the darkest possible eggs, I recommend sticking with my primary line, which has the added benefit of producing some blue chicks as well.
+It is interesting (and genetically useful) to have more of this line of Copper Marans integrated into my line.

 Summer 2025 Update – I have been evaluating and comparing the 2 lines for months now.
 I see very few differences in the 2 lines.
 These are “impressions” more than facts supported by hard data.
 With only 5 hens in one pen and 8 in the other, the data set is pretty small to really compare.

-• Egg laying rate – Very similar during the spring, but the Mashburn line seems to lay for longer
+• Egg laying rate – Very similar, but the Mashburn line seemed to start and end laying later

-• Egg darkness – Very similar during the spring, but the Mashburn line fades more, perhaps because of the longer laying
+• Egg darkness – Very similar, but the Mashburn line fades slightly more

 • Survivability – A higher percentage of the Mashburns perished during our rather hard winter

-• Feather color – The Heltzel line has good hackle color in more of the cockerels, pullets seem more similar
+• Feather color – The Heltzel line has better hackle color overall

 • Aggression – The Heltzel line has never shown any aggression.
 One Mashburn cockerel showed some aggression, others were fine